-Miley Cyrus And Liam Hemsworth May Never Marry, But Not Breaking Up, According To TMZ
+Miley Cyrus And Liam Hemsworth May Never Marry, But Not Breaking Up, According To ‘TMZ’

 While numerous outlets continue to report on rumors and speculation about the famous couple, no official word from either Cyrus or Helmsworth has been made publicly about the prospect of a looming breakup or an upcoming wedding.
 Both have active careers and Liam Hemsworth is expected to begin work on a new movie soon.

-Other rumors have circulated online and via social media outlets that Miley Cyrus may in fact be currently pregnant, according to Life & Style Magazine, which is also an unconfirmed rumor.
+Other rumors have circulated online and via social media outlets that Miley Cyrus may, in fact, be currently pregnant, according to Life & Style Magazine, which is also an unconfirmed rumor.